Avoid Smoking and Restrict Alcohol

 The Long Term Effects of Smoking on Your Body and Mind.

 Smoking has been recognized as one of the major causes of avoidable disease and death worldwide.
-Its reach extends deep within each organ, each system, each little nook of the body.
+Its reach extends deep within each organ, each system, and each little nook of the body.
 What begins as a harmless habit soon becomes an insidious intruder, remapping your inner world until it threatens to impair your capacity to breathe, to move, and even to think.

 1. Lung Damage and Respiratory Problems.